 All local business taxes shall be due and payable on October 1 of each year and business tax receipts shall expire on September 30 of the succeeding year.
 Those local business taxes not renewed by October 1 shall be considered delinquent and subject to a delinquency penalty of 10% for the month of October, plus an additional five-percent penalty each month thereafter until paid.
 However, the total delinquency penalty shall not exceed 25% of the local business tax fee for the delinquent establishment.

-Any person engaging in or managing any business, occupation or profession wihtout first obtaining a Business Tax Receipt, if required hereunder, shall be subject to a penalty of 25% of the business tax.
+Any person engaging in or managing any business, occupation or profession without first obtaining a Business Tax Receipt, if required, shall be subject to a penalty of 25% of the business tax.

 Florida Fictitious Name Registration